 In a recent conversation, one with a new friend, full of energizing reciprocity and curiosity, I was struck by the question, "Do you have any writing you could share with me?"
 I had mentioned earlier in the phone call that one of my many passions was writing, so the question shouldn't have caught me off guard.
 But in that convicting moment, my answer being a tip-toey no, I realized that I have unwittingly allowed cynicism to pervade my journey as a writer, and more, as a sharer.
-Let me explain.

-Writing down my thoughts has always been a vital part of my life.
-It saw me through depression, through living alone, through transitions, and continues to be an outlet for me to gather and visualize all that runs rampant in the vastness of my mind.
+Writing down thoughts has always been a vital part of my life.
+It saw me through depression, through living alone, through transitions, and continues to be an outlet for me to gather and visualize all that runs rampant in the vast playground of my mind.
 But in the last couple of years, the only mediums seeing my writing are (aside from the journalistic writing I do for my campus newspaper) my personal journal entries and my occasional, characteristically long Instagram captions.
-Which, maybe, is okay.
-I'm a huge proponent of journaling (and long Instagram captions).
+Which, maybe, is okay: I'm a huge proponent of journaling (and long Instagram captions).
 And maybe I needed this couple of years to strengthen my self-understanding through it.
 But it seems that I may have been mistaken in not sharing more.

 Here's to the constancy of the world around us, the potential that awaits us even while we're hiding away.
 And here's to our embarking on an idea that may or may not lead to meaningful connections.
 I hope it does.